char * tmpnam ( char * str );

 The file name returned by this function can be used to create a regular file using fopen to be used as a temporary file.
 The file created this way, unlike those created with tmpfile is not automatically deleted when closed; A program shall call remove to delete this file once closed.

 - Pointer to an array of characters where the proposed temporary name will be stored as a C string.
-The size of this array should be at least L_tmpnam characters.
+The suggested size of this array is at least L_tmpnam characters.

 Alternativelly, a null pointer can be specified to use an internal static array to store the proposed temporary name, whose pointer is returned by the function.